Woman lying awake in bed at night, eyes open and unable to switch off despite exhaustion

 Sleep Hygiene: What the NHS Recommends (The Evidence-Based Guide)

 Sleep hygiene is one of those phrases that has been used so broadly it has nearly lost meaning.
 Most articles about it list the same twelve tips, often without noting where the advice comes from or why it works.
-This guide draws on NHS guidance, the British Association for Psychopharmacology (BAP) sleep consensus (2019), and Matthew Walker's research synthesis to explain not just what the recommendations are, but the mechanisms behind them — so you can understand which ones matter most for your situation.
+This guide draws on NHS guidance, the British Association for Psychopharmacology (BAP) sleep consensus (2019), and Matthew Walker's research synthesis to explain not just what the recommendations are, but the mechanisms behind them — so you can work out which ones actually matter for you.

 How Sleep Works: The Two Systems

-Most sleep hygiene interventions target one or both of these systems.
-Light exposure affects the circadian clock.
-Caffeine blocks adenosine receptors, reducing sleep pressure.
-Exercise accelerates adenosine clearance and strengthens the circadian signal.
-Understanding which system each intervention targets helps you prioritise.
+Most sleep hygiene advice targets one of these two systems.
+Light exposure resets the circadian clock.
+Caffeine blocks the adenosine sensors.
+Exercise speeds up adenosine clearance and strengthens the circadian signal.
+Knowing which system a change targets helps you work out which ones to prioritise for your own sleep problem, rather than trying all twelve at once.

 What the NHS Recommends

-The NHS publishes sleep guidance across several areas.
-The core recommendations are:
+The NHS publishes sleep guidance across several services, and the core recommendations are consistent wherever you read them:

 • Keep a consistent sleep and wake time, including weekends